MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 > [!div class="mx-imgBorder"]
 > ![](media/measure-definition.png "Measure definition")

+Customer Insights lets you build measures leveraging data from multiple data sources, that are now connected through the *Customer entity*.
 At this point you should decide whether additional entities are needed as part of your measure definition.
 One use case might be creating an expression that will be based on attributes from two or more different entities.
 We will explore that use case in Step Four.
 Another use case, specifically for the profile measure and business measure, is creating a measure entity that is composed of multiple entities.
 We will explore that use case in Step Five.

 In order to choose additional entities, select **Add new entity** and pick the entities of your interest.